 While evening programs are not currently offered, check the visitor center for additional programs and activities in the area.

-Dining services at the Brooks Camp Lodge will operate at a reduced capacity.
 Sit down breakfast is limited to Lodge overnight guests.
-The primary dining area for lunch and dinner is reserved for Lodge overnight guests with the side table area open on a first come first serve reservation basis for all guests.
+The primary dining area for lunch and dinner is reserved for Lodge overnight guests with the side table area open on a first-come, first-served reservation basis for all other visitors.
 Reservations begin at the start of meal services.
 Options are available for those who wish to eat in the campground and picnic areas.
 Inquire at Brooks Lodge for more information.

 The Lodge also maintains the Brooks Camp Trading Post which sells limited snacks.